Looking for extra cash for the summer, get $500-$50,000 from Fairstone by May 31 and you won’t have to make a loan payment until July!

 You have insurance for a reason: if something happens to you, your home, or your car, your policy will kick in to provide you with the financial coverage so you or your family are not stuck paying a huge bill.
 If the time ever comes when an incident occurs, you can file a claim and be paid out the benefit as specified in your contract.

 But what happens if your claim is denied?
 And why would it be denied in the first place?
-Let’s go over some scenarios that may prevent your claim being approved.
+Let’s go over some scenarios that may prevent your claim from being approved.

 Reasons Your Insurance Claim Got Denied

 There are many reasons why your claim may have been denied, including the following: